GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ## Deploy the Sandbox

-In a new browser tab, navigate to the Stackdriver Sandbox website, `[https://stackdriver-sandbox.dev/](https://stackdriver-sandbox.dev/)`, and follow the instructions there:
+In a new browser tab, navigate to the Stackdriver Sandbox [website] (https://stackdriver-sandbox.dev/) and follow the instructions there:

 1. Click the **Open in Google Cloud Shell** button.
 You might have to click Proceed on a second dialog if you haven't run Cloud Shell before.

-> After the shell starts, the Stackdriver Sandbox repository is cloned to your shell container, and you are placed in the `stackdriver-sandbox/terraform` directory.
+After the shell starts, the Stackdriver Sandbox repository is cloned to your shell container, and you are placed in the `stackdriver-sandbox/terraform` directory.

-1. Run the installer script:
+2. Run the installer script:

 ```
 $ ./install.sh
 ```

-undefined

 The `install.sh` script performs the following tasks: